davmoba4/connect/README.md

 A real-time chat application.

 # Demo the App
-- Follow the following link to try out the app: https://davmoba4-connect.netlify.app/
+- Follow this link to try out the app: https://davmoba4-connect.netlify.app/

 # How to Run Locally
 ### Backend